cosminaserbanica/CI-MS1-DayTripsSouthWales/README.md

 ### Features to Implement in the future
 - **Payment feature**
      - **Feature** - a payment feature on the Book Now page where the user can pay for the service when booking.
-     - **Reason for not implementing it** - Django framework needed to implement a payment gateway.
+     - **Reason for not implementing it** - No Backend server for storing data.

 ## Issues and Bugs
 During the development I ran into a couple of issues that required more time to solve in order to implement the desired design.
 The most important of them are described below: